seanko16/cybersecurity-portfolio/TryHackMe/PATHS/SOC-Analyst-Tier-1/Pishing-Module/Phishing-Prevention.md

-# TryHackMe - Phishing Prevention Room
+# TryHackMe - Phishing Prevention

 ## Overview
-Welcome to the **Phishing Prevention** room! 📧 This document is a simple guide to the essential concepts of email security covered in this TryHackMe module.
+This document is a simple guide to the essential concepts of email security covered.
 We'll break down how bad guys fake emails and explore the key technologies—**SPF**, **DKIM**, **DMARC**, and **S/MIME**—that we use to stop them.
 We'll also cover other defensive actions and tools that help protect users from malicious emails.
 Think of this as your friendly cheat sheet for understanding how to make email safer.

 ---